 Jenny Brown is a 23-year old female who served in a combat zone in Iraq.
 She lives with her boyfriend in an apartment in a small urban community.
 Jenny is a college student, studying construction management at a local university.
 She is 18 weeks pregnant and lives with the baby's father, Eric, a 25-year old welder.
 This is Jenny's first pregnancy.
 Other than some bothersome nausea that ended about 6 weeks ago, the pregnancy has been uneventful to this point.

 Jenny is a patient in a short stay, emergency psychiatric facility.
 She voluntarily agreed to admission yesterday following an acute episode of agitation and anxiety that occurred after she was told that her ultrasound revealed that her fetus has a cleft lip and palate.
-When the nurse comes to Jenny's room, Jenny provides important details about her life and reveals some of her experiences in Iraq that suggest she may have Posttraumatic Stress Disorder (PTSD).
-The nurse calls Jenny's boyfriend Eric and learns more about Jenny and her mental health since her return from Iraq.
+When the nurse comes to Jenny's room, Jenny provides important details about her life and reveals some of her experiences in Iraq that suggest she may have Post Traumatic Stress Disorder (PTSD).
+The nurse calls Jenny's boyfriend, Eric, to learns more about Jenny and her mental health since her return from Iraq.

-Simulation Scenario 3 occurs in a hospital obstetrical department following the birth of her daughter, Samantha.
+Jenny is in a hospital obstetrical department following the birth of her daughter, Samantha.
 The focus is on the role of the nurse in performing both newborn and postpartum assessments, including administration of a postpartum depression scale, providing postpartum education, and anticipatory guidance to the parent of an infant with a cleft lip and palate requiring surgical repair.

 Finish the Story Assignment